11 plus appeals

 2.10 The clerk must send all the papers required for the hearing, including the names of the panel members, to both the parties and the members of the panel a reasonable time before the date of the hearing.
 This will allow opportunity for any objections regarding impartiality of panel members to be notified to the clerk.
 An appeal panel must decide whether any material not submitted by the specified deadline is to be considered, taking into account its significance and the effect of a possible need to adjourn the hearing.

-If you were to turn up on the day of the hearing with some significant new evidence that you had only just received, then take with you 6-7 copies: 3 for the panel, 1 for the clerk, 1 for the admission authority, and 1-2 for yourselves, the parents).
-The longer or more complex the new evidence is, the more likely it is that an adjournment will be necessary.
-Whether this means a pause in the proceedings, or an adjournment to a later date, depends on what is reasonable in the circumstances.
+If you were to turn up on the day of the appeal (for a face-to-face hearing) with some significant new evidence that you had only just received, then take with you 6-7 copies: 3 for the panel, 1 for the clerk, 1 for the admission authority, and 1-2 for yourselves (the parents).

 A8.
 How much should I write for my appeal submission?